 A Noteworthy Partnership

-The W's Division of Education & Outreach has a Partnership Pathway with Copiah-Lincoln Community College that allows students studying Early Childhood Education or Elementary Education at Co-Lin to continue their bachelor's degree studies online through The W.
+The W's School of Education has a Partnership Pathway with Copiah-Lincoln Community College that allows students studying Early Childhood Education or Elementary Education at Co-Lin to continue their bachelor's degree studies online through The W.

 Frequently Asked Questions

 What is the name of the degree I will receive?

 Depending which pathway you choose, you will earn either a Bachelor Science in Elementary Education or a Bachelor of Science in Early Childhood Development.
 It is granted by Mississippi University for Women and is offered through the University's School of Education.

 Do I have to live within driving distance of the The W campus to complete this degree?